Underwater Love (Smoke City song)

 "Underwater Love" is a song by the English band Smoke City.
-First released in 1995, the song did not receive recognition until its appearance in a Levi's commercial in 1997, upon which it was positively received critically and charted in 10 countries.
-The single peaked at number four on the UK Singles Chart.
+First released in 1995 on Rita Records, the song did not receive recognition until its appearance in a Levi's commercial in 1997, upon which it was positively received critically.
+It was then re-released as a single by Jive Records and charted in 10 countries, peaking at number four on the UK Singles Chart.
+It later became the first track on their debut album Flying Away.